Twitter grapples with fake Elon Musk accounts promoting bitcoin scams

 Bitcoin scammers pretending to be Tesla CEO Elon Musk on Twitter are at it again.

-The hijacked Twitter accounts for Farah menswear, a UK clothing brand, and the Australia office of IT consulting firm Capgemini tweeted on Monday they were giving away cryptocurrency.
-At first glance, the tweets might look like they're coming from Musk but the names of the account handles signal it's a scam.
+On Monday, hijacked Twitter accounts for Farah menswear, a UK clothing brand, and the Australia office of IT consulting firm Capgemini tweeted on Monday they were giving away cryptocurrency.
+At first glance, the tweets might look like they're coming from Musk but the names of the account handles signaled they were scams.

 It also appears that the scammers are purchasing ads through the social network to "promote" their tweets to more users.

-Some Twitter users are getting duped by this scam.
+Some Twitter users have been duped by this scam.
 One recently hacked account @PantheonBooks reportedly scammed users out of $180,000 worth of bitcoin.

 A Twitter spokesperson said in a statement that impersonating another user is against the social network's rules and the company has been improving how it tackles these scams.

-In recent weeks, the number of times tweets from these fake accounts show up in an user's timeline "have fallen by a multiple of 10," according to Twitter.
+In recent weeks, the number of times tweets from fake accounts show up in an user's timeline has fallen "by a multiple of 10," according to Twitter.

 "Scammers are constantly changing their methods and it's our job to stay on top of their movements, observe their actions and work to stay one step ahead.
 In most cases, our enforcement teams are detecting this activity and taking these down before they're reported," a company spokesperson said in a statement.